-If support metadata such as digital signatures needs to be transmitted with each dataset, additional changes need to be made to the transmitted data.
-An approach for that is shown in Figure 5: The Streamable_Exchange set complements the ServiceMetaData with dataset-specific information such as a digital signature that is directly derived from the dataset and therefore needs to be generated for each dataset individually.
-The Streamable_ExchangeSet is inspired by the SupportFile-section of the ExchangeSet model of the S-100 standard.
+An approach for the solution of this problem is shown in Figure 7: The Streamable\Exchange set complements the ServiceMetaData with data-specific information such as a digital signature that is directly derived from the data and therefore needs to be generated for each data object individually.
+The Streamable\ExchangeSet is inspired by the SupportFile-section of the ExchangeSet model of the S-100 standard.
 It can easily be extended with additional dataset-specific metadata without making changes to the S-XXX data models.
+The Streamable\Exchangeset may also be extended with further parameters and attributes to encapsulate service-related content that is not directly associated with the S-100 data.
+Please note that SECOM treats the problem in a similar way in its standardized API definition.
+For explicit implementation, it is recommended to follow the more detailed models of SECOM.

-Figure 5: Streamable Exchangeset as (Signature-)Metadata-Container for S124-Datasets.
+Figure 7: Streamable Exchangeset as (Signature-)Metadata-Container for S100-Datasets.

 In S-100 section 15 the mechanism for assigning digital signatures to files is described.
-The approach described here makes use of its features (S100_DigitalSignature, S100_DigitalSignatureValue) but the signatures are assigned to datasets.
-In addition, to ensure the timeliness of S-100 datasets the data set must also contain a timestamp (i.e. date and time) so that the receiver of the dataset can check whether the data is up to date.
-Otherwise an attacker could eavesdrop and record a signed dataset and replay it later on, perhaps in a context when the data will cause misinformation or confusion.
-It is crucial that the signature spans both the dataset from the overall message and combine it with a timestamp valid for the intended time of replay.
+The approach described here makes use of its features (S100\DigitalSignature, S100\DigitalSignatureValue) but the signatures are assigned to datasets.
+In addition, to ensure the timeliness of S-100 datasets the data set must also contain a timestamp (i.e. date and time) so that the receiver of the dataset can check whether the data is sufficiently up-to-date.
+Otherwise an attacker could eavesdrop and record a signed dataset and replay it later, perhaps in a context when the data will cause misinformation or confusion.
+It is crucial that the signature spans both the dataset and the timestamp.
+Otherwise replay attacks will still be possible: The attacker could extract the signed dataset from the overall message and combine it with a timestamp valid for the intended time of replay.
 Also note that separately signing the dataset and the timestamp is not sufficient because the attacker could eavesdrop on any current message, extract its signed timestamp, and combine the current signed timestamp with an earlier signed dataset.
 Hence, it is crucial that S-100 dataset and timestamp are cryptographically bound together.

 Moreover, it is crucial for security that the clocks of the sender and receiver are synchronized and that the time window in which the receiver accepts a message as valid is sufficiently precise.
 The first is easy to realize since in the maritime context we can assume that senders and receivers are equipped with GPS.
 The choice of the time window for acceptance is less straightforward to determine.
 Different types of datasets might come with different margins of when it might become unsafe to accept and act upon them.
 In our context of IP-based communication we also must keep in mind that the routing of messages does not come with any real-time guarantees.
-We recommend that the time window will be defined specifically for each type of S-100 dataset following a safety impact analysis.
+It is recommended that the time window will be defined specifically for each type or sub-groups of S-100 dataset following a safety impact analysis.